Al’s World Cartoons

 The Inventory of Early Development III (IED III), intended for use with students functioning at a developmental age from birth through age 7, consists of more than 100 assessments that cover a broad array of skills and behaviors to offer a comprehensive picture of a student’s skill mastery.
 With assessments in the key domains of Physical Development, Language Development, Literacy, Mathematics and Science, Daily Living, and Social-Emotional Development, the IED III is aligned to state and national standards, including the College and Career Readiness Standards, as well as IDEA requirements for a comprehensive and accurate assessment.

-The Comprehensive Inventory of Basic Skills II (CIBS II) consists of nearly 400 Mathematics and English Language Arts criterion-referenced assessments and grade-level placement tests intended for students in Grades K–9.
+The 2010 edition of the Comprehensive Inventory of Basic Skills II (CIBS II) Mathematics and English Language Arts includes criterion-referenced assessment items intended for Special Education students in Grades K–9.

 Al’s World was inspired by Albert “Al” Brigance, and also by you, because we recognize the difficulty and importance of the work that you do every day.
 We hope Al’s World makes you smile!